adamplump/MotionCap/README.md

   <em>Rys.
 6: 3D model of calibration wand</em>

 <h3>3.
 Marker tracking</h3>
-A Kalman filter has been implemented to improve the accuracy of the system by estimating the state of a dynamic system from noisy measurements.
+Kalman filter and Hungarian Algorithm have been implemented to improve the accuracy of the system by estimating the state of a dynamic system from noisy measurements.
 <p align="center">
   <a href="https://youtu.be/Vj2q1zKzQ9E" target="_blank">
     <img src="https://img.youtube.com/vi/Vj2q1zKzQ9E/0.jpg" alt="Video Thumbnail" width="500">